sustainability and urban efforts

 Visit our Midtown location for lighter fare & sandwiches, featuring meats roasted in-house and produce from our Urban Garden and local farms.

-Urban Chestnut's fourth brewery is located in the Hallertau region of southern Germany, near our Brewmaster's home town.
+Urban Chestnut's third brewery is located in the Hallertau region of southern Germany, near our Brewmaster's home town.